minborg/infinite-sets/README.md

 # infinite-sets
 A Demonstration of Infinite Sets under Java 9.
 You could easily backport the module to Java 8.

-This is how you could use the code:
+This is how you could use this module from your code:

 ### Main.java
 ```